Friday, 23 October 2015

 I should never have breathed that sigh of relief.

 The new house was much worse!
 I had inconsiderate neighbors and I got attacked!
 My neighbors in the new house were so much worse than the ones I had to deal with in the old house.
-Everyone had an I-pass-my-neighbor generator set and they all came on as soon as it got dark!
+Everyone had an I-pass-my-neighbor generator and they all came on as soon as it got dark!
 The poisoning?!
 I have to continually bless God for not dying.
 I used to have so much carbon monoxide in my room that my eyes were always red and my chest always hurt!
 And oh God!
 The noise!
 If the generator in my old house was noisy, the ones in my new house were a racket from hell!
 I would lay awake all night listening to the kratakata kratakata drone of the generators and I would curse from here to Africa!
 Trust me, I stopped cursing in 2014 and picked it up as soon as I had to live with those people!
 I also had to deal with absolutely dirty neighbors who would use the very public toilet and not flush or rinse.
 And if you haven't lived with dirty people, please please please, don't you ever do that!
 They are just nasty!
 Dealing with my neighbors and the attack really messed up my head, so much so that I wanted to pour salt in my neighbor’s generator and kill someone!

 The moment the rains came in, my troubles multiplied.
 My area flooded every time it rained.
 The flood water didn’t enter the room from the door but seeped from the floor and created large puddles in the room.
 One night, I was sleeping on the floor after pulling the rug up.
-It rained wild animals and my room flooded to a line a hair’s breath away from me.
+It rained wild animals and my room flooded to a line a hair’s breadth away from me.
 I may not be a crying girl but when morning came and I saw all that water and all my things taking a swim, I broke down and cried.
-I wondered why I was suffering in Yola when my parents have houses in Kaduna and Abuja.
+I wondered why I was suffering in Yola when my parents had houses in Kaduna and Abuja.
 Only my intense passion for my dreams prevented me from throwing in the towel and moving back home.

-Truth it, I never would have moved to the new neighborhood if I had not been desperate.
+Truth is, I never would have moved to the new neighborhood if I had not been desperate.
 Desperation never allows for rational thinking and reasoning.
 I know they say desperate times call for desperate measures but desperation will lead to manifold problems!

 I had to move houses again, making it the third house I have lived in for the past 10 months.
 You got that right!
-THIRD HOUSE!
+Third house!

 No comments: